TinosNitso/mpv-scripts/README.md

 - `/Applications/mpv.app/Contents/MacOS/mpv --no-config --script=~/Desktop/mpv-scripts/ "https://youtu.be/5qm8PH4xAss"`

 ## Latest Updates
 Newest scripts above in `mpv-scripts.zip` haven't been properly released yet.
 More/better script-messages are needed.
-Also, albumart stutters @load.
 - Added `script-message print` to all scripts.
 - Added functions `callstring` & `print_arg` to all scripts.
 - Added UNMAPPED script-bindings for all toggles.